zammad/zammad-admin-documentation/channels/chat.rst

 Chat
 ****

-Chat has gotten very important for company and overall customer support.
+Chat is becoming more and more important in the customer support.
 If used properly, support via chat can be a real efficiency booster.
-A downside of chats is when nobody responds or a bot responding to the customer.

 How to improve Support by Chat?
 ===============================